| | Niagara Catholic District School Board

 Individuals interested in applying to a Catholic principal leadership position in the Niagara Catholic District School Board are required to:

-· be a participating member of a Catholic community as attested by a parish priest
+• be a participating member of a Catholic community as attested by a parish priest through the submission of either of the following: The Priest Reference Form (dated within two years)

 Four full graduate courses in Theology/Christian Education toward a degree or diploma in Theology from a Catholic university.